Robotic Manipulation Datasets for Offline Compositional Reinforcement Learning: Datasets and experimental setup for offline compositional RL

-\subsection{Data Collection}
+\subsection{Data collection}

-To collect our datasets, we trained several agents using Proximal Policy Optimization (PPO)~\citep{schulman2017proximal} on the CompoSuite benchmark and used them as our behavioral policies $\pi_{\beta}$.
-Similar to commonly used existing datasets~\citep{fu2020d4rl}, we collect one million transitions for every task in CompoSuite, totaling $256$ million transitions per dataset.
-Note that the process of collecting all these datasets requires training a single compositional agent over all tasks, appropriately storing trained policies at various levels of performance for each task.
-To achieve high success rate on all tasks, we use the compositional neural network architecture from~\citet{mendez2022modular}.
-We provide the following four datasets.
+To collect our datasets, we trained agents using standard online RL methods to obtain the behavioral policies $\pi_{\beta}$.
+For three of the datasets, we trained a single agent via proximal policy optimization (PPO; \citealp{schulman2017proximal}) across all tasks, storing trained policies at various levels of performance for each task.
+PPO can be parallelized and offers a fast algorithm to obtain these policies in terms of wall-clock time.
+To ensure that the agent would achieve high success rate on all tasks, we used the compositional neural network architecture of~\citet{mendez2022modular}.
+For the fourth dataset, we trained a separate agent on each task via soft actor critic (SAC; \citealp{haarnoja2018sac}) to simulate a warmstart scenario in which some data from an RL run is available.
+Here, we use SAC due to its sample efficiency.
+Concretely, we provide the following four datasets.

-\begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item \textbf{Expert dataset:} Transitions from an agent that was trained to achieve $90\%$ success on every task. \item \textbf{Medium dataset:} Transitions from an agent trained to achieve $30\%$ success on every task. \item \textbf{Random dataset:} Transitions from an untrained agent (randomly initialized neural network), achieving $0\%$ success. \item \textbf{Medium-replay-subsampled dataset:} Transitions that were stored during the training of an agent up to $30\%$ success.
+\begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item \textbf{Expert dataset:} Transitions from an agent trained to achieve $90\%$ success on every task. \item \textbf{Medium dataset:} Transitions from an agent trained to achieve $30\%$ success on every task. \item \textbf{Warmstart dataset:} Transitions that were stored during the training of one SAC agent per task for 1 million steps.
+The average success rate across all trajectories is in the order of 1\%. \item \textbf{Medium-replay (subsampled) dataset:} Transitions that were stored during the training of an agent up to $30\%$ success.
 For tasks that required more than one million steps to achieve $30\%$ success, the one million transitions were obtained by uniformly sampling trajectories. \end{itemize}